Introduction

 The first layer thickness option is a replacement for the max first layer thickness that was available in previous versions.
 It is also the preferred option when a fine boundary layer is desired.
 Here the outer boundary layer is enabled by default.
 However, it is only possible to set the number of outer boundary layers, and not the outer thickness ratio.

 The newly implemented algorithm ensures the best possible outer thickness ratio so that the transition between the inner part of the layer and the internal mesh is as smooth as possible.
 When an extremely small value of y+ is desired, there can be a difference of several orders of magnitudes between the first few cells near the wall, and the cells in the internal mesh.
-Therefore, it is essential that the outer layer smooths this transition, if possible.
+Therefore, the outer layer must smooth this transition, if possible.
 The thickness of the first layer is set to 0.00015, the thickness ratio to 1.15, and the number of outer layers to 5.

 From the figures, the role of the outer boundary layer is obvious.
 However, one can also notice that for the chosen settings, a smooth transition is not easily achievable.
 Therefore, in these situations, we recommend increasing the number of layers.
 In this case, the overall number is increased to 20, and the number of outer layers to 10.
 In most cases, it is advisable to have more outer layers than inner layers.
 The improved mesh is shown in the figures below.